 And I am telling you the truth, it got easier the more I did it, and the responses got more favourable.
 Other than a few mean-spirited people, I think most people actually did want to help.
 They did want me to be comfortable.
 They didn’t want to cause me more pain.
 And they did want to help me in my recovery.

 Today, I’ve still got some physical reminders of that accident, like knee, hip, and back issues.
 And I’m still fat.
 And sometimes, still, I must tell people I am more than just my weight.
 But that’s okay, because sometimes, no pun intended, I have to be the bigger person.

-To read more about people’s journeys with excess weight, click here.
+To read others’ journeys with excess weight, click here.